CMP2804/report/report.md

 # Software Engineering
 ## Development Metholodogy
+The team considered a variety of development methodologies.
+A key factor in our decision was the lack of experience of the team, so the methodology we chose had to be as simple as possible.
+Originally, a waterfall model was considered because it is simple, linear and suitable for smaller projects like ours.
+However, this approach was ultimately ruled out because of large overhead costs (Sommerfield I., 2010, p.58).

-The team decided to avoid prescribing to any single methodology for the project.
-According to Gerald Benischke (2022), Agile has a large amount of unnecessary ceremonies designed to make the methodology palatable.
+Following this, agile was considered.
+Being well-suited to frequent changes in requirements and incremental in nature (Sommerfield I., 2010, p.59), traditional agile seemed to offer a great amount of flexibility with the project.
+However, with simplicity being a key factor in our decision, it was identified that changes could be made to make the metholdogy less complicated.According to Gerald Benischke (2022), Agile has a large amount of unnecessary ceremonies designed to make the methodology palatable to management.
 Benischke suggests that to keep Agile agile, ceremonies such as estimation, sprints & metrics should be discarded.
-This allowed the team to work on their tasks without unnecessary overhead, increasing productivity.
-Typically, tasks are organised at the start of each sprint.
-Instead, our methodology was far more flexible; tasks could be added or removed from the backlog as necessary.
+As a team inexperienced in working in a group, it was unlikely that we would leverage these ceremonies to our advantage correctly and only serve as additional overhead, so we decided to follow Benischke's suggestions.

+The resultant methodology was agile in the sense that requirements could change on-the-fly, but lacked aspects of incremental delivery and customer communication that could have informed changes to requirements that would improve the product.

 ## Project Structure
 ### Point Cloud Shader